 The Dogo Onsen, a venerable hot springs spa and hotel, is a tranquil property to unwind after exploring Shikoku.
 In celebration of its 120th birthday, the hotel invited some of Japan’s best-known contemporary artists—including Nobuyoshi Araki, Fujiwo Ishimoto, and Yayoi Kusama—to re-imagine some of its guest rooms along dramatic themes.
 The designs brought to life inside the hotel extend throughout the city of Matsuyama as part of the Dogo Onsenart 2014 art festival.
 Works on display explore a mix of innovative design and playful modernity, providing a vivid collage of contemporary Japan.

 Shikoku also offers some of the best whitewater rafting in Japan.
-After a day of excitement, visitors can retreat to the area’s ancient ryokans (traditional inns), restaurants, and hot-spring baths for a warm introduction to Shikoku hospitality.
+After a day of excitement, retreat to your ancient ryokans, restaurants, and a hot-spring bath enjoying the fullest of Shikoku hospitality.